Restrictions due to the coronavirus in Madrid, Andalusia, Catalonia, Galicia and the rest of the autonomous communities - BCFocus

 Asturias

-– There is no curfew or closure of the regional perimeter, but in particularly serious epidemiological situations, the Principality will assess the possibility of asking the Justice to close the perimeter of specific zones.
+– In particularly serious epidemiological situations, the Principality will assess the possibility of asking the Justice to close the perimeter of specific zones.

 Balearic Islands

 – The Balearic Islands are one of the rare communities to have wanted to maintain the curfew, which the Superior Court of Justice of the archipelago has ruled.
-It is established on all the islands between 11:00 p.m. and 6:00 a.m.
+Currently it has been extended by one hour, so it is established in all islands between 00:00 and 06:00.

 the Canary Islands

-– The Canary Islands wanted to maintain their restrictions as they applied, but the Superior Court of Justice refused to ratify the curfew and the perimeter of the islands at alert levels 3 and 4.
+– The Superior Court of Justice of the Canary Islands has rejected the possibility, as the archipelago government has attempted, to extend the curfew and the perimeter of the islands to alert levels 3 and 4.
 However, the regional executive appealed to the Supreme and understand that, in the meantime, your measures are maintained.

-– For the moment, La Palma, La Gomera and Fuerteventura are on alert level 1; and on alert 2, Tenerife, Gran Canaria, Lanzarote, La Graciosa and El Hierro.
+For the moment, Tenerife, La Gomera and Lanzarote are on alert level 1; and on alert 2, Las Palmas, Fuerteventura and El Hierro.

 Cantabria